Our Tradition

 Living in Community

-Carmelites live together in groups so that we can support one another in our desire to live up to what God wants of us.
+Carmelites live together in community so that we can support one another in our desire to live up to what God wants of us.
 We share prayer times, meals, concerns, and, sometimes, work.
 We are brothers to one another and call each other to accountability for our way of life.

 Living in Service to Others